septemberfd/marketing_tools/README.md

-# Docs to Markdown conversion tools
+# Docs to Markdown conversion tool

 I've used many markdown conversion tools but many of them still generate errors so I decided to use Claude Code and Cursor to generate one that perfect meet my needs.
 Feel free to use it.